BILLPC2684/TGR-PRTO-RAYLIB/README.md

 cd ..
 ```

+- If eny of these dependencies go missing run: `./get-deps.sh`

+This will automatticly grab and acquire missing dependencies!

+(If your distro is not supported, make a issue please)

 ### Mac

-i assume the same as linux, but i have no mac to test on...
+I assume the same as linux, but i have no mac to test on...

 # Compiling TheGameRazer: